YosysHQ-Docs/AppNote-109/docs/source/index.rst

    fact, most of the notations from the literature that describe these methods are employed to express the formal semantics of SVA in the P1800 Language Reference Manual (LRM).
+..
+[3]
+   Convergence in FPV is the process to have a full proof, which can be challenging for some designs.